Feng Shui Basics

 An entry like this works because there is still a landing zone, but the door area and floor path remain easy to use.

-A cleaner threshold usually feels better when the first impression is edited and the path into the home stays unobstructed.
+A cleaner threshold feels better when the first impression is edited and the path into the home stays unobstructed.

 Different rooms reveal different versions of the same mistake.
 In a living room, it may look like furniture blocking the natural path.
 In a bedroom, it may look like too many active zones.
 In a kitchen, it may look like broken organization systems and cluttered counters.
 The question is always similar: what is making this room harder to use than it should be?